brouhaha/mds-fw/README.md

 properly in any Series II or Series III MDS that uses an IOC module.

-## Keyboard firmware
+### Keyboard firmware

-The keyboard has an 8741A "UPI" microcontroller which scans the key matrix and provides parallel data to be read by the IOC firmware.
+The keyboard has an EPROM-based 8741A "UPI" microcontroller which scans the key matrix and provides parallel data to be read by the IOC firmware.

-Old Series II MDS keyboards have a repeat key for manual repeat, and no outo-repeat function.
+Old Series II MDS keyboards have a repeat key for manual repeat.
 The enhanced keyboard replaces the repeat key with a function key, and performs auto-repeat.

 Presently this project has partially reverse-engineered source code for the enhanced keyboard 8741A, part number 104675-001, in the kbd-enhanced directory.

+Note that the MDS keyboard uses a "bit-paired" arrangement, as common for ASCII equipment in the 1960s and 1970s (e.g., Teletype model 33), rather than the now-ubiquitous "typewriter-paired" arrangment.
+This makes use of the MDS keyboard awkward for experienced typists.
+The key matrix position to character code table in the 8741A could be altered, and different keycaps installed, to obtain a typewriter-paired arrangement.

 ## License information: